Overview of Disabled Sinks for Accessible Bathrooms

-Whether you’re caring for an elderly family member, a wheelchair user, or someone with limited mobility, accessible bathroom basins can play a key role in ensuring ease of use and safety.
+Whether you’re caring for an elderly family member, a wheelchair user, or someone with limited mobility, accessible bathroom sinks can play a key role in ensuring ease of use and safety.

 When choosing a sink for an accessible or disability bathroom, consider features that prioritise functionality, safety, and ease of use.